melodycho/antrea/docs/antrea-network-policy.md

 particular Namespaces.

 **nodeSelector**: This selects particular Nodes in cluster.
-The selected Node's IPs will set as "sources" if `nodeSelector` set in `ingress` section, or as "destinations" if set in `egress` section.
+The selected Node's IPs will be set as "sources" if `nodeSelector` set in `ingress` section, or as "destinations" if is set in the `egress` section.

 **namespaces**: A `namespaces` field allows users to perform advanced matching on Namespace objects which cannot be done via label selectors.
 Currently, the